Claude Code Plugins

 Documentation

-Write validated design to file:
+After design validated, write to file:

 • Path: ~/.config/opencode/plans/<PROJECT>/YYYY-MM-DD-<topic>.md